PROV Map Warper

 LC LAND CLASSIFICATION 1885-1960 The concept of land classification was introduced into the Land Act in 1884.
 Remaining Crown Lands were identified for leasing or sale and for reservation for public uses - e.g. water reserves and timber reserves.
 Land to be offered for private use was graded according to its productive capability, and conditions of tenure including rental and maximum allotment size were tailored accordingly.
 The first determinations were published in the mind 1880's, and later these were modified as further information became available and as interpretations of land capability changed.
 Mapping was based on county plans 1 inch:�2 miles3.219�Km 10,560�Feet 3,520�Yards 3,218.688�Meters 126,720�inch; those plans which are dated prior to 1884 are in fact the original working manuscripts, colour-coded on base plans which were published some years earlier.
 Land classification was perpetuated in all Land Acts following 1884 and plans were maintained as an administrative aid until the 1960's.
 Re-classifications of particular areas are reflected by the various groupings within this sub-collection.
 Plans numbered 1 to 37 represent the original classifications of the 1880's, approved by the Governor-in-council and published.
 Nos.
 38-77 feature revisions published in the mid 1890's.
 Nos.
 78-115 are manuscripts upon which the original plans were based; Nos.
 118-138, 139-164 and 165-243 are working collections maintained by various branches of the Department of Crown Lands and Survey.
 The last mentioned grouping was maintained by the Occupation Branch which administered leases, licences and sales.
 This is a sub collection from VPRS 8168 Historic Plan Collection.

-1893 about 13 hours ago 3 control points
+1893 21 days ago 3 control points

 08168 p0002 002658